sys1169/Hao_Portfolio/Crypto_Analysis_Prediction.md

 As someone diving into the crypto world with a genuine interest, this project is about exploring real-time insights and predicting trends that aren't readily available through standard tools.

 ## Objective
 i.
-To capture real-time crypto prices data, refresh every minute.
+To capture real-time crypto prices data that refresh every minute.
 ii.
 To visualize crypto price trend and understand current market sentiment.
 iii.
 To predict the bitcoin price in next 3 month as an indicator for investment.